Covariance-based method for eigenstate factorization and generalized singlets: Field induced dimerization

+We provide here further results for the GS dimerization in the linear $XXZ$ chain of Fig.\ \ref{fig2}, which complement those depicted in the bottom panel.

+Using the same notation and scaling, Fig.\ \ref{fig5} depicts the energy spectrum of the $N=8$ spin $1/2$ cyclic chain for other values of $J_z$ ($=J^E_z$), i.e.\ $J_z=0$ (top) and $J_z=E_0=JJ^E/(2J^D)$ (bottom), the latter the value required for dimerization for general spin $s_p\geq 1$.

+It is verified that in both cases the dimerized eigenstate, which is a degenerate GS at zero field ($2J^D/J^E=1$), remains as a nondegenerate GS in the whole interval $0\leq 2J^D/J^E<1$, with energy well below the remaining spectrum.
+Using Eq.\ \eqref{EE32}, the scaled energy per pair $E_p/E_0$ of the dimerized GS is seen to become independent of $J^D/J$, i.e.\ $-\frac{1}{2}$ ($-\frac{1}{4}$) in the top (bottom) panel.

-For $2J^D=J^E$ ($\xi=\pi/2$), the alternating part of the field vanishes and the standard MG dimerizing conditions are recovered.
-If in addition $J^E=J$ and $J^E_z=J_z$, the system becomes translationally invariant in the cyclic case.
-Hence the ensuing dimerized state is degenerate, as the one-site translated state is equivalent.
-In the isotropic case with $J_z=J$ at zero field, it is well known that for $s_p=1/2$ $\forall\,p$ such degenerate dimerized state is the GS of $H$ (e.g.\ Refs.\ \cite{MG.69,LM.15}).
-It will also remain a degenerate GS for $J_z\geq -J/2$ \cite{Kanter.89,GSMGXXZ.98,Xu.21}.
-And for general spin $s_p\geq 1$ with first neighbor isotropic ($J^E_z=J^E$, $J_z=J$) interpair couplings, at zero field the dimerized state can be shown to be GS for $J>(s_p+1)J^E$ (sufficient condition \cite{LM.15}), now non-degenerate due to loss of translational invariance.
-On the other hand, for $2J^D<J^E$ and $J^E=J$, $J^E_z=J_z$, the present dimerized GS is nondegenerate even in the cyclic case $s_p=1/2$, as translational invariance is broken by the alternating field $b^{i_p}$.
+We recall that for $2J^D=J^E$ ($\xi=\pi/2$), the alternating part of the field vanishes and the standard MG singlet dimerizing conditions are recovered.
+If $J^E=J$ and $J^E_z=J_z$, the system becomes translationally invariant in the cyclic case and hence, the dimerized state is degenerate, as the one-site translated state is equivalent.
+On the other hand, for $0\leq 2J^D<J^E$ the generalized singlet dimerized GS is non degenerate since translational invariance is broken by the nonzero alternating field $b^{i_p}$.

-In Fig.\ \ref{fig8} we show illustrative results for the exact spectrum of an $N=8$ spin $1/2$ cyclic uniform chain (see Fig.\ 2 of main body) with $J^E=J$, $J^E_z=J_z$, for different values of $J_z$, as a function of the relative strength $2J^D/J=\sin\xi$.
-The energies are scaled to twice the pair energy at $J_z=0$, $E_0=JJ^E/2J^D=J/\sin\xi$, such that the ratio remains finite for $J^D\rightarrow 0$ (and constant for $J_z=0$), with $E_0$ coinciding with $J_z$ in the bottom panel (Eq.\ \eqref{EE32}).

-It is first verified that in all cases the present dimerized state, which is a degenerate GS at zero field ($2J^D/J^E=1$), remains as a nondegenerate GS in the whole interval $0\leq 2J^D/J^E\leq 1$, well detached from the remaining spectrum, for both $J_z=J$ and $J_z=0$ (top and central panels).
-This holds also for the varying $J_z$ of Eq.\ \eqref{Jzx} (bottom panel) necessary for $s_p\geq 1$.
-We notice that in the $2J^D/J^E\rightarrow 0$ limit just the field and $J_z$ terms remain in $H/E_0$, leading to a diagonal Hamiltonian in the standard basis.